Skip to content

 Please take note of the orientation!

-The RPi Pico and Add-on Module must be aligned as shown.
+The RPi Pico and Add-on Module must be aligned back-to-back as shown below.

 Notice there is a silkscreen "X" on the alignment hole pad.
 You do not need to solder this.